janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

  - The Google Cloud Platform Service Account to be used by the node VMs.
 If a service account is not specified, the "default" Compute Engine service account is used.
 Cannot be updated.

 It took me around 15min to create Composer 1 environment.
+If it fails, try different zone.

 ![image](https://github.com/janaom/gcp-data-engineering-project-food-orders-etl/assets/83917694/177f66db-9af2-439b-a12a-8278b66500a3)